 8 Landlord Responsibilities To Know

-Along with several ways to make life as a landlord easier, understanding your responsibilities and obligations will give a good idea of what it takes to be a landlord.
+Along with several ways to make life as a landlord easier, understanding your responsibilities and obligations will give you a good idea of what it takes to be a good landlord.

 Responsibility #1: Financial

 Assuming you’re the owner of the rental property, paying the monthly mortgage, even when vacant, is your responsibility.
 There will also be unplanned expenses, like a furnace or dishwasher going out.

 Landlords must comply with local laws, rules and regulations regarding the rental property.
 Do your research and make sure you’re compliant to avoid a fine or lawsuit.